Michael Harrington

 Edward Michael Harrington Jr. (February 24, 1928 – July 31, 1989) was an American democratic socialist.
-As a writer, he was perhaps best known as the author of The Other America.
+As a writer, he was best known as the author of The Other America (1962).
 Harrington was also a political activist, theorist, professor of political science, and radio commentator.
-He was a founding member of the Democratic Socialists of America, and its most influential early leader.
+In 1982, he was a founding member of the Democratic Socialists of America, and its most influential early leader.

-Biography

 Early life and education

 Harrington was born in St. Louis, Missouri, on February 24, 1928, to an Irish-American family.
-He attended Roch Catholic School and St. Louis University High School, where he was a classmate (class of 1944) of Thomas Anthony Dooley III.
-He later graduated from College of the Holy Cross and the University of Chicago (MA in English literature), and attended Yale Law School.
+He attended St. Roch Catholic School and St. Louis University High School, where he was a classmate (class of 1944) of Thomas Anthony Dooley III.
+He attended the College of the Holy Cross, where he obtained his B.A., and later graduated from the University of Chicago with an M.A. in English literature.
+Harrington also attended Yale Law School, dropping out after one year.

 As a young man, Harrington was interested in both leftist politics and Catholicism.
 He joined Dorothy Day's Catholic Worker Movement, a communal movement that stressed social justice and nonviolence.
 Harrington enjoyed arguing about culture and politics, and his Jesuit education had made him a good debater and rhetorician.

 Harrington was an editor of the newspaper Catholic Worker from 1951 to 1953, but he soon became disillusioned with religion.
 Although he always retained a certain affection for Catholic culture, he ultimately became an atheist.